SaishNaik/NotesForEveryOne/Coding/CrackingTheCodingInterviewSummary.md

 level has the maximum number of nodes.
 Traversal : in-order, post-order, and pre-order traversal.
 The most common of these is in-order traversal.
 Inorder: When performed on a binary search tree, it visits the nodes in ascending order (hence the name "in-order").
-Preorder:In a pre-order traversal, the root is always the first node visited.
+Preorder: In a pre-order traversal, the root is always the first node visited.
 Postorder: the root is always the last node visited.

 ## Heaps